andreros/react-testing-environments/README.md

 The React Testing Environments application bundle purpose is to gather several pre-configured, ready to use sample applications, each one with a clean working test environment with the various technologies available.

+At the time of writing all applications and test environments configured work.
+Feel free to reach out if you find any bug.

 ## Applications base tech stack

 - `React` framework (with Typescript) for the overall application development;